Gilgamech/CrudRest/README.md

     5. notes:
     6. Data:

-A single URI in the Action causes the URI to become cached in the Data property of that path on the first GET, and served from the Data property on subsequent GETs.
+A single URI in the Action causes the URI to become cached in the Data property of that path's Putfile on the first GET, and served from the Putfile on subsequent GETs.
 Caching functionality is still in progress.

 #### Load-balance between 2 websites